-The Elder Planning Counselor plays a very important part in dealing with elders on a financial, social or health basis.
+The Elder Planning Counsellor plays a very important part in dealing with elders on a financial, social or health basis.

 Elders appreciate professionals who: